quicwg/base-drafts/draft-ietf-quic-transport.md

 communications.
 Public Reset is provided as an option of last resort for a server that does not have access to the state of a connection.
 This is intended for use by a server that has lost state (for example, through a crash or outage).
-A server that wishes to indicate fatal errors with a connection MUST use a CONNECTION_CLOSE frame in preference to Public Reset if it has sufficient state to do so.
+A server that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.

 A Public Reset packet contains:

-* Octet 0: 0x82 (Flags indicating long header and Public Reset packet type)
+* Octet 0: 0x88
 * Octets 1-8: Echoed data (octets 1-8 of received packet)
 * Octets 9-12: Echoed data (octets 9-12 of received packet)
-* Octets 13-16: Version (server version)
+* Octets 13-16: Version
 * Octets 17+: Public Reset Proof

-For a client that sends a connection ID on every packet, a Public Reset packet received in response can be simply interpreted as:
+For a client that sends a connection ID on every packet, the Connection ID field is simply an echo of the client's Connection ID and the Packet Number field includes an echo of the client's packet number (and, depending on the client's packet number length, 0, 2, or 3 additional octets from the client's packet).

-* Octets 1-8: Connection ID (echoed)
-* Octets 9-12: Echoed packet number, which could be 1, 2, or 4 bytes depending
-  on the packet number size used by the client, followed by 0, 2, or 3 subsequent bytes from the client packet.
-* Octets 13-16: Version (server version)
-* Octets 17+: Public Reset Proof

 A Public Reset packet sent by a server indicates that it does not have the state necessary to continue with a connection.
 In this case, the server will